Coronation Marches and Anthems: 10 of the best | Classical Music

 10. Vaughan Williams’s Festal Te Deum

-This majestic piece was composed for the coronation of King George VI in 1937 and, apart from the National Anthem, was the final piece of music sung at the ceremony.
+This majestic piece was composed for the coronation of King George VI in 1937 and, apart from the National Anthem 'God Save The King', was the final piece of music sung at the ceremony.
 Based on traditional melodies, such as Dives and Lazarus, it is largely modal, with a lot of unison singing from the choir.
 Not all critics were sold on it, with some accusing it of being derivative.
 Still, it served its purpose, communicating all the grandeur of the occasion.

 Photo: Getty